pratt-savi-800/spring2016/README.md

-# class-projects-template
+# savi800-spring2016

-A Jekyll site for a class final projects site.
+A site for SAVI 800's final projects.

 ## Credits